WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     & <Directory>NGUInjectorPrettyPrint.ps1

-    which displays a simple menu with options to either display the full file, or run continuously displaying the last 2 lines added.
+    which displays a simple menu with options to either display the full file, or run continuously displaying the last 30 lines added.
 There is also a very rudimentary help.
-This menu will default to the continuous option after 5 seconds.
+This menu will default with the highlighted options after 5 seconds of inactivity.

-It can accept 2 parameters (either by the named parameters below, or using the raw values):
+It can accept 3 parameters (either by the named parameters below, or using the raw values in the position indicated):

     -LogFile <Filename>
         - the name of the log to Pretty Print.